Subscribe to the Spacelift Blog newsletter, Mission Infrastructure |

 3. Enable bucket versioning

-AWS S3 bucket versioning allows us to keep a historical record of all the modifications done to any of the files in the bucket.
+AWS S3 bucket versioning allows us to keep a historical record of all modifications to any file in the bucket.
 In the case of a disaster or file corruption, it is easier to recover the state file if previous versions are available.

 Given the nature of state files, it is better to recover from a previous version than to rebuild the state files by importing existing infrastructure manually and individually.
 With versioning, only the delta needs to be imported, saving a lot of time and cost.

-AWS S3 also provides versioning by default, and its capabilities are summarized in the text provided in the screenshot.
+AWS S3 supports bucket versioning.
+It’s disabled by default, but you should enable it for any bucket storing Terraform state so you can roll back from mistakes.
 As a next step, MFA should also be enabled, so that delete actions are either avoided or happen carefully.

 terraform s3 backend versioning